osabased/horizon/stack.md

 * SQLite tables for canonical Horizon state
 * SQLite FTS5 for lexical search
-* `sqlite-vec` or equivalent for local vector search, if needed
+* `sqlite-vec` or equivalent for local vector search, if useful
 * append-only event tables for replay
 * rebuildable projections for graph/vector/search views

-Do not build:
+Do not own:

 * custom vector database
 * custom graph database